Is there a Control Cabinet Wiring Code?

-The question on Facebook from the electrician who recently entered the industrial workforce was …….sometimes I see control panels with wires in different colours (orange, white, black, grey, purple, yellow, red).
+Originally the question on Facebook was posted by an electrician who recently entered the industrial workforce who typed ” …….sometimes I see control panels with wires in different colours (orange, white, black, grey, purple, yellow, red).
 I know they are used for control systems (PLC, sensors…) but I don’t know which colour is used for which circuit.
-Is there a standard for which colour is supposed to be used?
+Is there a standard for which colour is supposed to be used?”

 Answer 1.
-Every company *could* have a different standard.
+“Every company could have a different standard.
 Most panel shops stick to the NEC standard.
-The multi meter won’t lie to you.
+The multi-meter won’t lie to you.”

 Answer 2.
-Orange is coming from outside the current panel.
+“Orange is coming from outside the current panel.
 White is neutral, white with blue stripe is com.
 Red is 120V control power inside the panel, black is providing 120V power, usually to receptacles or circuit breakers.
 Blue is 24V.
-That’s the standard everyone should use.
+That’s the standard everyone should use.”